 In a similar approach, we have analyzed molecular markers in CTCs from patients with metastatic prostate cancer, a disease in which the localization of metastatic lesions to bone makes it particularly challenging to monitor tumor status noninvasively.
 To help guide the application of new-generation targeted agents that suppress the androgen axis in hormone-refractory prostate cancer, we developed markers of androgen receptor signaling in CTCs, demonstrating differential drug-induced changes in androgen signaling in individual CTCs from patients with responsive or resistant disease, an approach that will ultimately prove critical in selecting second-line therapies in advanced prostate cancer.

-This work has also been supported by the National Institutes of Health, a Dream Team Award from Stand-Up-To-Cancer, the Prostate Cancer Foundation, the Charles Evans Foundation, the Breast Cancer Research Foundation, the T. J. Martell Foundation, and the National Foundation for Cancer Research.
+This work has also been supported by the National Institutes of Health, a Dream Team Award from Stand-Up-To-Cancer, the Prostate Cancer Foundation, the Charles Evans Foundation, the Breast Cancer Research Foundation, and the National Foundation for Cancer Research.